The Gobbins

 Thousands of people visited The Gobbins in the first few decades of the 20th century – advertisements of the time declared 'the new cliff path along The Gobbins Cliffs, with its ravines, bore caves, natural aquariums ... has no parallel in Europe as a marine cliff walk'.
-However, the railway company got into financial difficulties during the 1930s; upkeep slipped and the path was closed in the run-up to World War II.
+However, the railway company got into financial difficulties during the 1930s; upkeep slipped and the path was closed in the run-up to the Second World War.
 The Gobbins cliff path was briefly reopened by the Ulster Transport Authority after the war but closed in 1954.
 Several abortive attempts were made by government and individuals to restore the path.

 From 2011-2015 Larne Borough Council led a project to reopen The Gobbins cliff path.
 A series of new bridges and galleries were constructed and installed during 2014–15.
 The work was funded by the European Union's Interreg IVA Programme, managed by the Special EU Programmes Body (SEUPB) and administered by the North East Partnership, Larne Borough Council and Ulster Garden Villages Limited.

 The Gobbins was accessible to visitors from August 2015 by guided tour.
 Opening for the 2016 summer season was delayed until the end of April following storm damage to the approach path in January 2016 but further damage occurred in June 2016.
 The path re-opened on 30 June 2017.
 Car parking, a café, exhibition and visitor facilities for The Gobbins are provided by the visitor centre at nearby Ballystrudder.
 As of 2025 the path had been closed for 46% of the time since 2015, for a variety of reasons including planned works, rockfalls, storm damage, and inspections.